citrix/citrix-packer-tools/azure/v2407/win_server_2022_dc_readme.md

 This is component needed for core functionality with Citrix Delivery Controller.

 Script will run Citrix Optimizer with xml appropriate template you select.
-Template is included inside Optmimizer zip file.
+Template is included inside Optimizer zip file.

 Optionally script will install Chrome browser.
 Default installation value is true.
 Optionally script will install Firefox browser.
 Default installation value is true.